Neonnaut/Neonnaut.github.io/README.md

 ## Use

 Make sure to provide at least three lines in the input, with your gloss on the second last line and your translation on the last.
+(ZBB can work with two).
 In this case your input would look like this:

 ```
 Astra inclinant, sed non obligant.